cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `-O` <sup>[frontend]</sup>

-Use O1-level optimization, equivalent to `-O1`.
+Use O1-level code optimization, equivalent to `-O1`.

 ## Code Obfuscation Options

 `cjc` supports code obfuscation to provide additional security protection for code.
-This feature is disabled by default.
+It is disabled by default.

 `cjc` supports the following code obfuscation options: